Punktum-dk/whois-rest-service-specification/README.md

 This service returns data on a given domain name.

 As of version 2.X.X of the service, admin/proxy information is no longer part of the response data, same goes for name server administrators/zone contact handles.

+As of version 3.X.X of the service, registrant user-id/handle information is no longer part of the response data.

 <a id="api"></a>
 ### API